gdh1995/vimium-c/README.md

     if the flag `#enable-experimental-web-platform-features` is enabled.
-* version 1.56.4: fix that `Vomnibar` breaks on other extensions' page if Vimium++ is forced to reload. fix a edge case that `LinkHints` may break on page loading.
+* version 1.56.4: fix that `Vomnibar` breaks on other extensions' page if Vimium++ is forced to reload. fix an edge case that `LinkHints` may break on page loading.
 * small bug fixes; try to avoid unnecessary forced reflows.

 1.55: